Chapter 2:

 I wiped a little bit of sweat off my brow.

 “Since you’re a priest, I guess I can’t really kill you here.”
 She said calmly.
+My ears perked up at the use of the word ‘here.’

 “M-might I ask why you need to kill me at all?”
 I prodded gently.
 “Murder is a… a pretty big sin, you know.”
 I said, trying my best to sound priestly.

 “That’s true.
 I don’t know, I’ve never been seen during work before.”
 She shrugged and her eyes shut like she was smiling.
 “I’m just that good.”
 She put her arms back behind her head and stretched.
-“Goes to show I can’t relax, even if the place is supposedly abandoned.”
-She quickly walked past me towards the entrance of the cathedral.
+“Goes to show that I can’t relax, even if the place is supposedly abandoned.”
+She walked past me towards the entrance of the cathedral.
 “Goodbye, strange priest.”

 It was starting to get a little late in the afternoon, and the sunlight was pouring in through the large stained glass window behind me.

+“W-wait!”
+I called out awkwardly.
+She stopped.
 “There is something… important, we need to discuss.”

+“Like wh–.”
 When she turned around to look at me, she stopped talking.
 She seemed to be awestruck by something.
 I resisted the urge to turn around; if I wanted to keep her here, I needed to look like I knew what I was doing.

-Her ocean blue eyes were wide with wonder as she looked up at me.
+She took off her hood.
+I was wrong about her hair being cut short, because it was long, brown, and wavy.
+Her face had slightly angular features, and her ocean blue eyes were wide with wonder as she looked up at me.
 I was standing in front of the pulpit, with light from the stained glass window silhouetting me in reds, yellows, and blues while I spoke to her.

 “W-what do we need to talk about?”